No products in the cart.

 XT:

-In my lifetime I’ve spent so much!
-I started when I was 13 years old.
-In the morning, I don’t wash my face because it’s not that gross, I use a cleansing water.
-I have combination skin so I also use a toner, and layer it twice or three times.
-Then I use a vitamin drop for my cheeks, because they’re quite dry.
+In my lifetime, I’ve spent so much!
+I started when I was 13 years old, and I don’t wash my face in the morning because it’s not gross; I use cleansing water.
+My skin type is combination, so I also use a toner and layer it two or three times.
+Then, I use a vitamin drop for my cheeks because they’re pretty dry.
 Finally, I then use moisturiser and sunscreen.

 Do you switch it up in the afternoon?